philleconnect/philleconnect.github.io/_pages/entwickler/07_docker-for-newbies.md

 You have heared about the buzz-word "docker" but have never used it?

-No Problem, although there are plenty of "Getting Started with Docker"-Tutorials out there here is a really quick summary/command reference of the most important things for the work with PhilleConnect:
+No Problem, although there are plenty of "Getting Started with Docker"-Tutorials out there here is a really quick summary/command reference of the most important things for the work with PhilleConnect.

 ### `docker-compose up --build -d`
 This will bring up all the containers configured in the `docker-compose.yml` in the working directory.